-- The amalgamation application may either include a recommendation from JFAC naming an interim CAO, or they may defer this decision.
-The name of the individual must be provided no later than the Province drafting the Order in Council to approve the amalgamation.
-This information will be made public when available.
-The permanent CAO will be selected by the new Council of the amalgamated town after Jan.
-1, 2023.
+- The Amalgamation Negotiation Report will include a recommendation from JFAC naming an interim CAO. - UPDATED: Shawn Patience will be named in the Amalgamation Negotiation Report as Interim CAO, and Sharlene Brown be included as a secondary option for Interim CAO. - The name of the individual must be provided no later than the Province drafting the Order in Council to approve the amalgamation.
+The permanent CAO will be selected by the new Council of the amalgamated town after January 1, 2023.